Course Of Study Catalog 2025-2026

 This course is a full-year course in which students take the following three classes for one trimester each.

-speaking and listening skills so they can communicate more effectively with all types of people and audiences through various formal and informal methods and media.
+- COMMUNICATION: This trimester course is for students who would like to build their speaking and listening skills so they can communicate more effectively with all types of people and audiences through various formal and informal methods and media.

 MATH LAB: (Grade 7/8)